Interview: Miss Anchal Andrews – In a Quest to Make Office Space for Women Entrepreneur

 Q. How do you compare the startups of India with others you have seen around the world?

 A. Startups in India are hopeful and tolerant.
 There is a definite gap to meet, in terms of geographical behavior, towards work.
 Lack of exposure will limit Startups while the west leans towards the east for business needs.
 The world is truly global and National Startups can explore beyond boundaries.
-Frankly, I do believe there will come a time that Startups will be absorbed by large firms and some will become large firms over time themselves.
-The concept of Startup will be obsolete when the shift in economy shall take place.
+Frankly, I do believe there will come a time that Startups will be absorbed by large firms and some will become large firms overtime themselves.
+The concept of Startup will be obsolete when the shift in the economy shall take place.
 If at all, these will be far and few.
 But that is a long way ahead…

 Q. Why should young entrepreneurs consider taking coworking spaces?